Paris is an exceptionally rich city with regards to history and culture. So it is no surprise that there are so many museums in Paris.

 As a local, I have to say I have my favorite museums that I love to visit year after year.
 If you are visiting Paris, these are some of the best museums in Paris, so that you can plan your visit and your time accordingly.
 Allons-y!

 1. Musée du Louvre

-This former castle, turned palace, turned museum is a must for lovers of art and history.
-It is said the Louvre is so big only 5-10% of its collection is actually on display.
+However, this former castle, turned palace, turned museum is a must for lovers of art and history.
+It is said the Louvre is so big only 5-10% of its masterpiece collection is on display.

-With objects ranging from egyptian antiquities to European art, the Lourve museum has to be on the bucket list of any first-time vistor to Paris.
-If you do plan on visiting the Louvre, you can read more about the works of art you shouldn’t miss at the Louvre here.
+It holds objects ranging from Egyptian antiquities, Renaissance painting, to religious artefacts, making the Lourve museum likely on top of the bucket list of any first-time vistor to Paris.
+If you do plan on visiting the Louvre, you can read more about the masterpieces and works of art you shouldn’t miss at the Louvre here.

 Note: During the busy summer season, tickets often are only sold online for timed entrances.
 Book in advance to avoid disappointment.

 While Louvre Museum has a collection that is more vast (everything from antiquity to religious art), if you love Impressionist paintings it is the Musée d’Orsay that you are looking for.